Compounded Semaglutide Cost in 2026: The Honest Breakdown

 The Bottom Line

-In 2026, compounded semaglutide costs $149 to $399 per month through US-licensed telehealth providers.
-Brand-name pricing is roughly 4 to 9 times higher without insurance.
-With insurance coverage, brand-name copays can compete on math, but coverage for weight loss is patchy and often denied without prior authorization.
+In 2026, compounded semaglutide costs $179 for the first month and $249 to $399 per month after through US-licensed telehealth providers, all-in.
+Brand-name routes have their own pricing, published by the manufacturers, and with insurance coverage brand-name copays can win on math, though coverage for weight loss is patchy and often requires prior authorization.
+Compare documented totals for your own situation.

-The most affordable legitimate compounded semaglutide path in 2026 is sublingual semaglutide at $149 your first month.
-The most popular plan is semaglutide injection at $179 your first month.
-Compounded preparations are not FDA-approved as final products; the active pharmaceutical ingredient is FDA-registered.
+Majesta Health's flagship plan is compounded semaglutide injection at $179 your first month, then $299 per month, all-in.
+Compounded preparations are not FDA-approved as final products; the active pharmaceutical ingredient meets United States Pharmacopeia (USP) standards.

 The number that matters is not the headline.
 It is the all-in monthly cost at a provider with a real US-licensed physician, an accredited compounding pharmacy, and ongoing physician access included.